-The continued explosive growth of the Internet, the standardisation of Ethernet rates beyond 400G, the standardisation of additional Ethernet rates below 100 Gbit/s, accommodation of other packet-based traffic, and the range of logical interfaces provided by FlexE that may or may not correspond to any existing Ethernet PHY rate, are key forces for packet transport network evolution.
-In order to ensure that packet-based transport networks maintain carrier-class performance, it is essential that network protection techniques continue to evolve, and relevant Recommendations are updated.
+The continued explosive growth of the Internet and other packet-based traffic including cloud computing, data centre connectivity, virtual reality, wireless networks such as IMT-2020/5G including the evolution to IMT-2030/6G and new high-definition video formats are key drivers for the development of new transport network equipment and interfaces related standards for packet networks.
+To ensure that packet-based transport networks maintain carrier-class performance, it is essential that network protection techniques continue to evolve, and relevant Recommendations are updated.
 Packet-based transport networks must also continue to provide the operation, administration and maintenance (OAM) capabilities that are essential to enabling carrier-class performance.
 Such networks are expected to support an increasingly wide variety of highly reliable and high-quality services, which also require effective network control and management.
 Such factors will drive the need for the revision of existing Recommendations as well as the development of new Recommendations for packet-based transport interfaces and equipment.

 Under the responsibility of this Question, Recommendations will be developed to provide the specifications for packet-based equipment, OAM mechanisms, protection switching mechanisms, network interfaces, services, and domain interworking in packet transport networks.
 This activity will be conducted in close co-operation with related ITU-T Study Groups, IEEE, MEF, IETF and other SDOs, as necessary.